Cos dEstournel Château 1a

 Cos d’Estournel 1998 96p

 This vintage in Bordeaux was blessed by sunny weather and incredibly successful at Right Bank, with many magical wines produced.
 Left Bank wines hadn’t been largely successful.
 But Cos contradicted this postulate and was a badass wine.
-Intense on the nose and palate with creamy blackcurrants, mineral, delicate acidity, sweet tannins, and great complexity.
-It has a vibrant and lovely structure.
-Long lingering finish.
+It is intense on the nose and palate with creamy blackcurrants, Mineral, delicate acidity, sweet tannins, and great complexity.
+It has a vibrant and lovely structure and a long, lingering finish.

 Cos d’Estournel 1996 95p